scsper/1000-books-everyone-must-read/2016-challies-reading-challenge.md

 - [ ] A biography
 - [ ] A classic novel
 - [ ] A book about theology
-- [ ] A book with the word "gospel" in the title or subtitle [God is the Gospel by John Piper - Scott in progress]
+- [x] A book with the word "gospel" in the title or subtitle [God is the Gospel by John Piper - Scott 1/12/2016]
 - [ ] A book your pastor recommends
 - [ ] A book more than 100 years old
 - [ ] A book for children